The issue? Even committed church attenders are attending church less often.

 More and more families of various ages travel for leisure, even if it’s just out of town to go camping or to a friend’s place for the weekend or a weekend at the lake.

-And when people are out of town, they tend to not be in church.
+When people are out of town, they tend to not be in church.

 4. Blended and single parent families